Approximating Edit Distance Within Constant Factor in Truly Sub-Quadratic Time: Covering algorithm: Detailed overview

-The runtime is the sum of the runtimes of the dense case and diagonal extension algorithms, as analyzed above.
-Later, we will give a more precise runtime analysis for the pseudo-code.
+The running time is the sum of the running times of the dense case and diagonal extension algorithms, as analyzed above.
+Later, we will give a more precise analysis of the running time for the pseudo-code.

 To finish this extended overview, we sketch the argument that $\mathcal{R}$ satisfies the covering phase requirements.